DMAP: A Distribution Map for Text: Prompt Sensitivity Analysis

 \section{Prompt Sensitivity Analysis}

 This section includes experiments investigating the sensitivity of DMAP to the inclusion or exclusion of the prompt.
-In addition, with testing the sensitivity of DMAP to the first few tokens for which there is no or small amounts of context to shape the conditional distribution.
+In addition, we test the sensitivity of DMAP to the first few tokens for which there is no or small amounts of context to shape the conditional distributions.

 First, we repeated a large scale white box and black box experiment, to compare the efficacy of DMAP with and without access to the prompt.
 The results are shown in Figure \ref{fig:grid_without} (without access to the prompt) and Figure \ref{fig:grid_with} (with access to the prompt).
 These plots show that in realistic settings where one may wish to apply DMAP, the utility is equal with or without access to the prompt.
 However, note that without access to the prompt, despite the characteristic shapes being strongly present, there is a slight increase in the noisiness or irregularity in the plot.
 This is expected, since the reduced context will cause increased variance in the conditional distributions, particularly for tokens near the start of the text.